Captioning, Interpreting and Transcribing Services

 Provide seating for the individuals who are d/Deaf or Hard of Hearing in the front with an unobstructed view of the stage/speaker.
 This way they can take in the message and the message provider simultaneously.

 The fee for American Sign Language Interpreting services for any non-academic event is $30 per hour per interpreter.
 Any assignment longer than two hours or an assignment less than two hours with complex content requires a team of two interpreters.
 This is paid through an internal transfer of funds handled by the accounting departments of the entity making the request and SLDS.
 This fee also applies to revenue-generating events such as conferences and workshops sponsored by colleges and departments.

 There is no charge for academic interpreting.
 Practicum and internship assignments are considered a shared responsibility between Ohio State and the field placement host.
 Fee determination is made on a case-by-case basis.

 There is no charge for events sponsored by chartered student organizations.

 The Theater Department will not be billed for performances interpreted as an academic requirement (Theater 2100.)
 A fee will be charged for interpreter requests made through the box office.

-If Disability Services provides interpreter services for a particular event with no fee involved, other OSU departments may not profit by charging for this service at this same event.
+If Disability Services provides interpreter services for a particular event with no fee involved, other Ohio State departments may not profit by charging for this service at this same event.

 For transcriber billing procedures, contact the Interpreting/Transcribing Services Coordinator.

-If a billable event, Disability Services will bill for services if request is cancelled within five (5) days of special event.
+If a billable event, Disability Services will bill for services if the request is canceled within five (5) days of special event.

 Disability Services reserves the right to cancel services if necessary information (see Service Priority) is not provided within five days of special event.
-Events requiring a script will be cancelled if script is not provided within two (2) weeks of the event.
+Events requiring a script will be canceled if a script is not provided within two (2) weeks of the event.